Increasingly sophisticated market

 Car production potential

-In 2019, car production reached over 490,000 units, up 2.9% from 2018.
+Romania remains in fifth place in Europe in car production.
+At the end of 2024, we recorded a 9.17% increase in vehicle production, reaching 560,000 units.
 Further growth in the automotive industry is forecast.
 This is creating opportunities for British suppliers of industrial automation equipment, electric and electronic systems, car seats, steering wheels, or plastic components.

 Governmental and EU funds will be available to develop electric transport networks and subsidise the purchase of electric cars.
-There are also plans to buy hundreds of electric buses.
+There are also plans to buy hundreds of electric buses and developments in the utilisation of renewable energy, ie, hydrogen and CNG/LPG for public transport.
 Local companies are adapting to new trends and demand for knowledge and innovative technologies is growing.
 Their expertise in this area could mean opportunities for UK companies.

 -